coralogix/telemetry-shippers/otel-ecs-fargate/README.md

 In the example above, you'll need to set two instances each of `<Coralogix PrivateKey>` and `<Coralogix Domain>`.
 The logConfiguration section included in the example will forward OTEL logs to the Coralogix platform, as documented in our fluentbit log processing configuration instructions [here](../logs/fluent-bit/ecs-fargate/README.md).

-**NOTE:** If you wish to store your Coralogix Privatekey in Secrets Manager, you can remove the `"Header"` from `"options"` and create one under `"secretOptions"` and reference the Secret's ARN.
-Store the secret as plaintext with the same format as above.
+**NOTE:** If you wish to store your Coralogix Privatekey in Secret Manager, you can remove the `"Header"` from `"options"` and create one under `"secretOptions"` and reference the Secret's ARN.
+Create the secret as plaintext with the same format as above.
 You will also need to add the secretsmanager:GetSecretValue permission to your ecs Task Execution Role.

 ```
 "secretOptions": [